anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 All players in the League are expected to pay their team fees.
 Players will not be allowed to switch teams within the League unless or until any and all debts are paid in full.

 ### Free Agents
-A player must inform the League President and his manager no later than February 15 of the upcoming season if he wishes to leave his team and become a free agent.
+A player must inform the League President and his Manager no later than February 15 of the upcoming season if he wishes to leave his team and become a free agent.
 After this he is free to play for another team in the League.
-A manager may waive this deadline for an individual player at the manager’s discretion.
+A Manager may waive this deadline for an individual player at the Manager’s discretion.
 If the player fails to notify as specified, that player shall be disqualified from playing on another League team for that season.

 ## Protest and Forfeits

 ### Timeframe and Reporting
 All protests must be filed with the President within 48 hours of the alleged infraction and on the League supplied form.
 All requested information must be accurately reported.
-Any manager who knowingly falsifies information on the protest form will be fined and suspended as determined by the President, and that manager’s team will forfeit the game.
+Any Manager who knowingly falsifies information on the protest form will be fined and suspended as determined by the President, and that Manager’s team will forfeit the game.

 ### Ground for Protest
 Protests may only be made on the grounds of a violation of a rule stated in this Constitution and its By-Laws or in violation of a stated Major League Baseball rule.
 Protests may not, under any circumstances, be based on the judgment of an umpire’s call.
-The protesting team’s manager must notify the umpire of the protest at the time the violation occurred.
+The protesting team’s Manager must notify the umpire of the protest at the time the violation occurred.
 Managers shall notify the league president at the earliest possible time after the game and provide umpire signature as proof of notification.

 ### Ruling
 Upon the filing of a protest with the President, the President shall call a meeting of the Rules and Competition Committee at the earliest possible date.
 Judgment regarding the merit of the protest shall be made after deliberation.